Skip to content

 The Northeast Noyce Professional Learning Network is designed to:

-• Provide opportunities for Noyce participants to connect, collaborate, and share pedagogical approaches, lesson plans, and innovations STEM teaching and learning;
+• Provide opportunities for Noyce participants to connect, collaborate, and share pedagogical approaches, lesson plans, and innovations in STEM teaching and learning;

 • Empower Noyce participants in the Northeast Region to partner for justice in and through STEM education;